brandonstephens/strum/README.md

 # Strum

-Helping hand for learning to strum on the guitar.
+A helping hand for learning to strum on the guitar.
 Based on <https://www.youtube.com/watch?v=CjM5fyXoV8w>

 <https://strum.bsteph.com>